 The Solar Park

-Preliminary work is currently being undertaken to determine where we would locate infrastructure, with assessments also being carried out to identify those areas that could be set aside to create new, or enhance existing habitats, for biodiversity net gain, as well as buffer zones to maintain a respectful distance between infrastructure and existing homes, landscape, ecological features, and Public Rights of Way.
+We are carrying out detailed assessments to identify areas that could be set aside to create new or enhance existing habitats for biodiversity net gain.
+This would be alongside creating buffer zones to maintain a respectful distance between infrastructure and existing homes, landscape, ecological features, and Public Rights of Way.

 The principal components of the Project would include: